 These are not just gimmicks to lure you in and stretch an already long workout even longer.
 Warming up and cooling down your body are scientifically proven ways to protect your muscles from any unnecessary harm.
 There are countless examples at your service on Youtube or other websites so more tutorials and videos than you could ever fathom so ‘not finding one’ is the kind of excuse that won’t fly.
 Ever.

 Just try to incorporate these into your routine and see, feel and love the difference it makes.
 If you’re not that into adding another step to your already overflowing schedule, give it a fair chance.
-It will probably become a favourite part of your workout routine with your body reaping all the benefits.
+It will probably become a favorite part of your workout routine with your body reaping all the benefits.

 Keep things moving (even if you really don’t want to)